SerjWeesp/SerjWeesp/README.md

 - 👋 Hi, I’m @SerjWeesp
 - 👀 I’m interested in data science, machine learning, statistics and data mining
-- 🌱 I’m currently learning Python, R, machine learning, using Jypiter NB, Spyder and R Studio.
-Also I'm using SQL with MySQL and Oracle SQL developer
+- 🌱 I’m currently studying Master degree in Data Science at the University of Warsaw, learning Python, R, machine learning, using Jypiter NB, Spyder and R Studio.
+- Also I'm using SQL with MySQL and Oracle SQL developer
 - 📫 How to reach me serj.amarin@gmail.com

 <!---